andrenormanlang/react-django-tutorial/README.md

 - **Update** the title of existing books.
 - **Delete** books from the list.

-The frontend is styled using **Tailwind CSS** and **SCSS**, providing a modern and responsive user interface.
+The frontend is styled with **Tailwind CSS** and **SCSS**.

 ## 🛠️ Technologies Used

 - **Frontend:**
-  - 🟦 React: A JavaScript library for building user interfaces.
+  - 🟦 React
-  - 🎨 Tailwind CSS: A utility-first CSS framework for rapid UI development.
+  - 🎨 Tailwind CSS
-  - 💅 SCSS: A CSS preprocessor for writing cleaner and more maintainable CSS.
+  - 💅 SCSS

 - **Backend:**
-  - 🐍 Python: A powerful programming language that's easy to learn and fun to use.
+  - 🐍 Python
-  - 🦄 Django: A high-level Python web framework that encourages rapid development.
+  - 🦄 Django: A high-level Python web framework.
   - 🌐 Django REST Framework: A toolkit for building Web APIs in Django.

 ## 🎯 Key Features

 - **API Integration:** The React frontend interacts with the Django backend via a REST API, showcasing how to handle basic asynchronous operations and state management in React.
-- **CRUD Operations:**
+- **CRUD Operations:** Python with the use of Django rest framework
-- **Styling:** The app combines the power of Tailwind CSS with custom SCSS styles.
+- **Styling:** Tailwind using SCSS for iterating and variating book title colors.
-- **Responsive Design:**

 ## ⚙️ Setup and Installation